zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/setup/setup.md

 In this lab, you will:

-* Provision an Integration Recipe
+* Import an Integration Recipe

 ### Prerequisites